Moduli of formal torsors II: P-schemes and moduli spaces

+\begin{proof} The ``if part'' follows directly from \ref{lem:P-morphism in the simple case}.
+Indeed $Z$ is locally of finite type over $S$ because, for instance, $Z\to X$ is of finite type.
+Thus $Z\to X$, $Z\to Y$ are P-isomorphisms because they are geometrically bijective.

-\begin{lem} Let $X$ be a locally Noetherian scheme and $C\subseteq X$ be a locally constructible subset.
+Let's focus on the ``only if part''.
+Let $f\colon Y\to X$ be a P-isomorphism.
+By \ref{lem:P-morphism in the simple case} there is a geometrically bijective morphism $Z\to Y$ of finite type such that the composition $Z\to Y\to X$ is induced by a scheme morphism $g\colon Z\to X$.
+In particular $Z$ is locally of finite type over $S$.
+Moreover $g$ is geometrically bijective and, by \ref{rem:ubi is quasi-compact}, of finite type. \end{proof} \begin{lem} Let $X$ be a locally Noetherian scheme and $C\subseteq X$ be a locally constructible subset.
 Then there exists a monomorphism $Z\arr X$ of finite type with image $C$.
-Moreover if $Z'\arr X$ is another map which is universally injective, locally of finite type and has image $C$ then $Z'$ and $Z$ are $P$-isomorphic over $X$. \end{lem}
+Moreover if $Z'\arr X$ is another map which is geometrically injective, locally of finite type and has image $C$ then $Z'$ and $Z$ are $P$-isomorphic over $X$. \end{lem}

 \begin{proof} The existence follows from \ref{lem:key lemma for scheme structure on constructible sets} and \ref{lem:decomposing something locally of finite type}.
 For the last statement notice that the projections $Z\times_{X}Z'\rightrightarrows Z,Z'$ are P-isomorphisms thanks to \ref{lem:P-morphism in the simple case}. \end{proof} \begin{defn} In the situation of Lemma \ref{lem:P-iso of locally constructible} we will say that a scheme is \emph{P-isomorphic to} $C$ if it is P-isomorphic to $Z$. \end{defn}